CenturyLinkCloud/bpformation/README.md

 ### Package Upload

-Upload a Blueprint package into your account.
+Upload one or more Blueprint packages into your account.
 This call obtains the FTP endpoint used by your account then uploads the package via ftp.
 This can be used both for new packages and for updating the contents of an existing package.
 Source file must be a valid  [Blueprint Package](https://www.centurylinkcloud.com/knowledge-base/blueprints/blueprint-package-manifest-builder-wizard/) which is a zip file that contains a valid XML `package.manifest` and optionally any supporting scripts or binaries.

 ```